athankefalas/JET-PROUD-PaRallel-OUtlier-Detection-for-streams/README.md

 #### Caveats

-The command line configuration of PROUD os not recommended as it may only work with the two default datasets (Stocks, TAO) especially when using grid partitioning.
+The command line configuration of PROUD is not recommended as it may only work with the two default datasets (Stocks, TAO) especially when using grid partitioning.
-Additionally, no user defined functionalities can be used.
-The use of the builder object is the preferred way to configure PROUD, and the command line option is used only for compatibility.
+Additionally, no user defined functionalities can be added with this style of configuration.
+The use of the builder object is the preferred way to configure PROUD, and the command line option is used only for compatibility purposes only.

 ## :dart: PROUD Pipeline API